 To make Moong dal pakode/ Paush bade

-Wash and soak the dals for 2-3 hours.
-Using as little water as you can grind the soaked dals to a paste.
-Beat for some time till the paste is fluffy.
-Add all the spices, chopped methi leaves, green chillis and ginger to the paste.
+Wash and soak the dal for 2-3 hours.
+Using as little water as you can grind the soaked dal to a paste.
+Beat the batter for some time till the paste is fluffy.
+Add all the spices, chopped Methi leaves, green chilis and ginger to the paste.

 Take small balls of dal batter in fingers and drop it gently in oil.

-You can add 8-10 balls at the same time.
+You can add about 8-10 balls of batter at the same time.
 Let them fry on high for 1 minute.
-Turn the pakode and change the flame to low.
+Turn the pakode/fritters and change the flame to low.
 Let the pakode fry on low flame till they are golden brown.

 Drain on a paper to remove excess oil.